danwit/jQache/README.md

 }
 ```

-You could also define custom names, set a refresh interval and declare namespaces (Scroll down to read more about that stuff).
+You could also define custom names, set a refresh interval and declare namespaces (Scroll down to read more about that kind of stuff).

 # Performance